-The External Auditor, PricewaterhouseCoopers & Associados, SROC, SA, was elected at the Shareholders' Annual General Meeting held on 3rd May 2018, following a proposal of the Statutory Audit Board.
-The representing partners were also appointed in 2018 following the abovementioned election.
+The External Auditor, PricewaterhouseCoopers & Associados, SROC, SA, was initially elected at the Shareholders' Annual General Meeting held on 3rd May 2018, following a proposal of the Statutory Audit Board.
+The representing partners were also appointed in 2018 following the abovementioned election and remained in office following the re-election of the Statutory External Auditor at the Shareholders' Annual General Meeting held on 30th April 2019.